 LabName_YourLastName

-Make sure to replace the author
+Make sure to replace the author and

-in the header with your info.
+date in the header with your info.